Stipa lepida

 Uses (San Mateo County Parks prohibits removal of any natural material)

-- Native people used grasses in many ways: lining cooking pits, stringing drying foods, and as flooring or bedding
+- Non-food uses included lining cooking pits, stringing drying foods, and as flooring or bedding

 Name Derivation